Arytur/Room-reservation/README.md

   * name(part of the name is also enough)
   * date(every room free for this day)
   * capacity(declare minimum capacity which needed)
-  * projector(Yes/No, True of False)
+  * projector(Yes/No)

-  Possibility to combine every necessary criteria to display a room which meets the requirements.
+  Possibility to combine every necessary criteria to find a room which meets the requirements.

 ![Image](https://github.com/Arytur/Room-reservation/blob/master/reserv1.png?raw=true)